A two-tier academy system

 ProCredit Banker Academy

-The ProCredit Banker Academy is a key component of the graduated ProCredit training programme, which begins with the ProCredit Entry Programme, continues through advanced courses for existing staff and – for a select few – culminates in attendance at the ProCredit Management Academy.
+The ProCredit Banker Academy is a key component of the graduated ProCredit training programme, which begins with the ProCredit Onboarding Process, continues through advanced courses for existing staff and – for a select few – culminates in attendance at the ProCredit Management Academy.
 As well as fostering the personal and professional development of promising employees who identify with us and want to advance, the Banker Academy also serves to identify ProCredit staff with strong management potential and prepare them for participation in the three-year intensive course at our Management Academy.

 The ProCredit Banker Academy has developed and sustained a one-year training programme which, just like our banks, has had to adapt in response to the various challenges and changes, be they organisational, economic, political or social, in the environments in which we operate.
 With this in mind, the consistency of our development policy, which determines the form of our contribution to economic development in our countries of operation, is an important topic at the ProCredit Banker Academy.
 We